mdario971/SAIC_V2/deploy/README.md

-# Strudel AI - Deployment Scripts
+# SAIC - Deployment Scripts

 Deployment scripts for **Debian 13** and **Rocky Linux 9**.